haotian2006/HelperDocs-contributions/Basic Methods of Instances.md

 part:AddTag("MyTag")
 print(cs:GetTagged("MyTag")) --> {Part}
  ```
+## RemoveTag(tag: string):void
+This method removes the a tag set to the instance.

 ## Destroy(): void
 Sets the Parent property to nil, but unlike the Remove() method, Destroy() locks the parent and disconnects all connections.
 This will also call the Destroy methods of the children as well.

 !!! info What does locking the parent mean
     Locking the parent means that the object cannot be reused and if you try to re-set the parent you will get the error: <span style="color:red"> The Parent property of [Instance] is locked, current parent: NULL, new parent [Instance]  </span>.
+## WaitForChild(childName: String, timeOut: number): Instance
+Returns the child of the Instance with the given name.
+If the child does not exist it will yield the code for the duration of timeOut (if not given default to 5) or until it exist.
+If timeOut is reached and the child still does not exist, if will send an warning: <span style="color:yellow"> Infinite yield possible on: [line]  </span>.

 ## FindFirstChild(name: string, recursive: boolean): Instance
 This will return the first child with the given name, if no child with the name is found then it will return nil.
 If given a 2nd argument is true then it will check the children of the children... aka the descendants.